Germany – the 1930s

 The sheer numbers who arrived in November 1938 meant that conditions were immediately appalling: “One of the bloodiest and most horrible chapters in the history of Buchenwald,” was how two long-term prisoners later described this time (Wachsmann, p.
 181).

 The early arrivals among the ‘November Jews’ were forced into a basic barrack hut that had been built only a few weeks earlier – initially to accommodate the increasing numbers of Austrian Jews sent to the camps since the Anschluß.
 Next, at night, up to two thousand men were crammed into each of four new huts, hastily erected, with mud floors.
 There were no mattresses, no blankets, and they were packed in so tightly that they could not move.
 There was nowhere to store belongings, no soap, no water, and ill health and disease was soon a critical issue.
-One night, two of the barracks caved in under the weight of bodies within.
+One night, two of the barracks caved in under the pressure of the bodies within.

 On arrival, the men’s heads were shorn, in a process repeated at regular intervals; from 1938 onwards they were also given uniforms of the now-familiar striped clothing.
 Numbers were sewn onto jackets and trousers, and by the late 1930s, prisoners were addressed by guards by their numbers instead of by their names.

 The food in Buchenwald up to this point had been bland and many prisoners lost a lot of weight, but families had been allowed to send small amounts of money with which prisoners could supplement their rations.
 There were cigarettes in the camp and these were used as a form of currency.
 However, so many had arrived in such large numbers in November 1938 that the camp systems broke down and food was only given out irregularly.
-The water shortages also caused terrible dehydration among the men.
-Despite diarrhoea fast becoming a serious threat to health, and the latrine ditches overflowing, medical assistance was denied to all- even to those with serious infections, frozen limbs, and heart conditions.
+The water shortages caused terrible dehydration among the men.
+Despite diarrhoea fast becoming a serious threat to health, and the latrine ditches overflowing, medical assistance was denied to all – even to those with serious infections, frozen limbs, and heart conditions.

-For most earlier prisoners, every day except Sunday was a day of hard labour and hours’ long roll calls spent standing in the square – especially if someone had made a mistake of some kind.
+For most of the pre-November 1938 prisoners, every day except Sunday was a day of hard labour and hours’ long roll calls spent standing in the square – especially if someone had made a mistake of some kind.
 Even the ill had to stand through this routine, propped up by friends if necessary.
 For the new arrivals, however, the camps were not initially set up to make use of their labour, and they were instead forced to endure long days of standing or sitting around in the freezing winter weather, or running on the roll call square with hours of punishment exercises and pointless, debilitating drills.

 Theft was routine and endemic in Buchenwald: families back at home were threatened to send more money, which was taken by the camp guards.
-Ransoms had to be paid for release, and prisoners were even forced to work for the guards in their homes.
-The SS guards of Buchenwald were often to be seen in town in expensive clothes, driving expensive new cars (Wachsmann, p.
+Ransoms had to be paid for release, and prisoners were also forced to work for the guards in their homes.
+The SS guards of Buchenwald were often to be seen in town in expensive clothes, and driving expensive new cars (Wachsmann, p.
 184).

 After only a few days here, the Jewish prisoners almost all had serious physical and psychological wounds.
 There was a high number of suicides, and Buchenwald generally had the highest number of deaths at this time among the three main camps deployed to house the ‘November Jews’: around 297 men died here during November and December 1938 alone.